canmom/canmom.github.io/_posts/crit/baru/2021-02-06-tyrant-8-gends.md

 >
 > The men of Prince Hill were all love-struck, and the women of Prince Hill all thoughtful.
 It was up to Tau, as it had been up to the lamen in ancient and more traditional days, to mediate.

-The narration almost pointedly avoids telling us Tau's genital configuration (I was gonna say CASAB, but hooray, they don't have that in the Mbo).
+The narration carefully avoids telling us Tau's genital configuration (I was gonna say CASAB, but hooray, they don't have that in the Mbo).
 Nevertheless, we see characters from other cultures react in various ways.
 Baru is pretty chill since lamen often came to hang out on Taranoke, but Svir has trouble:

 > The laman seemed to make Apparitor uncomfortable too, or, at least, self-conscious: his eyes skittered over their hips and up their soft proud throat, where they had painstakingly reapplied the golden paint of their station.
 Baru remembered Apparitor saying, a man can become a woman, or a woman a man, depending on how they dress and act—but what we hate, in the Mansions, is a liar.